How to fix Disk Utility not loading on Mac

 3. Run maintenance tasks

 The easiest way to maintain your Mac is to use a specialist Mac optimization app.
-We recommend CleanMyMac X — a powerful tool that comes with a handy Maintenance module designed just for the task at hand.
+We recommend CleanMyMac — a powerful tool that comes with a handy Maintenance module designed just for the task at hand.
 Here's how to use it;

-- Open CleanMyMac X or get the free seven-day trial here.
+- Open CleanMyMac — get your free trial here.

 - Select Maintenance > View All Tasks.